SatishVaibhav/Calculator/README.md

                 This is where the user will input their equation. the computer will read this equation once the submit button is pushed and the program will do the necessary to provide a result.

-        * The Calculator class is the main arithmatic class (done by Alex with minor edits by Vaibhav):
+        * The Calculator class is the main arithmatic class:

             - Its primary meathod, "Translate", is given a string of the equation, and its primary function is to recursivly find parenthases, espesially